-The sensor connector plate is mounted on the mold.
-Pockets and a channel is machined into the mold for the sensor connector, cable, and sensor head.
-The sensor head is placed under the ejector pin in the ejector plate.
+The sensor adapter case or sensor plate is mounted outside of the mold.
+A channel is machined into the ejector plate for the sensor cable; the sensor head is placed above the sensor loading disc to ensure a smooth pocket surface with sharp corners, and under the ejector pin in the ejector plate.
 The ejector pin is retained in the ejector retainer plate and reaches through to the B-Plate or cavity insert (refer to figure at right).